mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `AmmoID.Sets.IsRocket` -> `AmmoID.Sets.IsSpecialist`
 * `ModPrefix.GetTooltipLines` added.
 Some modders might want to move prefix specific tooltip lines from `GlobalItem.ModifyTooltips` to it for better code maintainability.
 * `Mods.{ModName}.TownNPCMood.{NPCName}.*` localization entries relocated to `Mods.{ModName}.NPCs.{NPCName}.TownNPCMood.*`
+* `ModItem.AutoLightSelect` removed.
+See the porting notes in [PR 3479](https://github.com/tModLoader/tModLoader/pull/3479) for more information on how to adapt to this change.

 ## Big change concepts